-Looking for boats rentals while you are in town instead of a tour?
+Looking for boat rentals while you are in town instead of a tour?
 SF Bay Adventures can get you set up with a small boat rental in San Francisco.

 BEST SAN FRANCISCO BOAT TOURS WITH BEER AND WINE

-We are big fans of this sunset cruise of San Francisco — and it’s not just because all guests given two free drinks!
+We are big fans of this sunset cruise of San Francisco and it’s not just because all guests get two free drinks!
 Join an Adventure Cat San Francisco sailing tour to experience the Bay from a beautifully maintained catamaran.
 Sipping on wine and beer as the sun dips below the Golden Gate for a picturesque California sunset.

 These small group San Francisco boat tours depart from Pier 39.
 You’ll spend an hour and a half sailing around Alcatraz Island over to the Golden Bridge.
 Imbibe on beer and wine with light h’ors devours as you enjoy the sun dipping past the San Francisco skyline.